siddhantmahajani/Stock_Price_Analysis/README.md

 # Stock_Price_Analysis
-Python program to perform stock price analysis
+Python program to perform stock price analysis using flask for web application development.

 Author: Siddhant Mahajani

-Main Program: main.py - Program to execute stock analysis.
+Main Program: app.py - Program to execute stock analysis.
+The application is executed on: http://localhost:7077/

-Input: Ticker symbol of the company whose stock needs to be analysed.
+Input required: Ticker symbol of the company whose stock needs to be analysed.
-Output: Visualised report of company's stock price.
+Output: Grapahical representation of the companies stock price.

 company.py - Program used to fetch Company Name of the Ticker submitted.